 Reduce your ending inventory from the beginning inventory.
 Add all other expenses like assembly; sales cost, direct cost, travel reimbursement, entertainment expenses, etc.

-Comparing and evaluating sales margin
+Comparing and Evaluating sales margin

 You should often compare your sales margins are equal, but different periods for your own company.
 The gross profit margin is also assessed and compared to similar companies in the industry.
 It is recommended not to compare companies of different sizes.
 For example, a small electronics store in the neighborhood cannot be compared to Costco or Best Buy stores.

-It is advised to examine the data with similar companies with similar size and in the same industry.
+It is advised to examine the data with similar companies of similar size and in the same industry.
 When you compare the data with other companies, then you can learn how your profit margins are when faced against other competitor companies.
 This will also determine whether you have to keep the margin the same or change it to match competitors.